-1Focusing on Φ_t , the level of cumulative fraud-induced information uncertainty rather than the level of cumulative fraud per se, allows for tractability and enables analysis of a rather complicated dynamic model.
-Because fraud and information uncertainty are positively correlated in our model, our inferences are likely qualitatively similar with either concept.
-This simplifying approach also reflects the theoretical insight that the market is able to unravel the expected mean of the bias in the report but not necessarily the uncertainty (see Stein (1989); Fischer and Verrecchia (2000); Dye and Sridhar (2004)).
+1Our model focuses on Φ_t , the level of cumulative fraud-induced information uncertainty rather than the level of cumulative fraud per se.
+This simplifying approach not only allows for tractability but also reflects an insight from prior theories that the market is able to unravel the expected mean of the bias in the report but not necessarily the fraud-induced information uncertainty (see Stein (1989); Fischer and Verrecchia (2000); Dye and Sridhar (2004)).
+Neverthless, since fraud and fraud-induced information uncertainty are positively correlated in our model, our inferences are likely qualitatively similar with either concept.